 Long term, we imagine that volunteers (or entrepreneurs) would cultivate and maintain the signature database.
 New signatures could be contributed by a community of amateur or professional security analysts, in a manner not so different from how antispam or antivirus software is managed.
-The popular ad blocking extension AdBlock, for example, relies on filter rules taken from open-source filter lists [26].
+The popular ad blocking extension AdBlock, for example, relies on filter rules taken from open-source filter lists [28].

-The challenge of automatically deriving signatures from detailed CVEs is an interesting one, albeit outside the scope of this paper.
+The challenge of automatically deriving signatures from detailed CVEs would serve for an interesting problem to solve, albeit outside the scope of this paper.

-E. Firewall Signature Language
+2.5 Firewall Signature Language

 Our signature language needs enough power of expression for the signature writer to be precise, both for determining the correct web application and to identify the affected areas in the HTML.
 For injection point isolation, a language based on regular expressions suffices to express precise sections of the HTML.
-The following is the signature that defends against the motivating example of Section II-C:
+The following is the signature that defends against the motivating example of Subsection 2.3: